What Are Bed Bugs?

 Infection: An infection may require an antibiotic.
 For a mild infection, your dermatologist may recommend an antiseptic medication that you can buy without a prescription, as well as an antiseptic to prevent a skin infection.

-If you have used a pest control professional, the bed bugs should have gone, but it is always good to stay watchful following a bed bug infestation.
+If you have used a pest control professional, the bed bugs should be gone, but it is always good to stay watchful following a bed bug infestation.

 Make sure you vacuum daily in the first few weeks and throw out the vacuum bag immediately after cleaning – even if you don’t see signs, the eggs could still be around.